 Related Post – Take a trip from Hong Kong and spend 2 days in Macau

-What you need to know before visiting Hong Kong
+What you need to know before visiting these Hong Kong hidden gems

-Before you visit Hong Kong, take a look at my solo travel guide to Hong Kong and get an overview of the city.
+Before you start your search for these off the beaten track places in Hong Kong, take a look at my solo travel guide to Hong Kong and get an overview of the city.
 And here are some additional travel tips:

 - Most visitors can visit Hong Kong without a visa for up to 180 days.
 Check the Hong Kong immigration Department to see if you require a visa for HK